pinterest/pinterest-python-generated-api-client/docs/BoardsApi.md

 List boards

-Get a list of the boards owned by the \"operation user_account\" + group boards where this account is a collaborator  Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. - If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.
+Get a list of the boards owned by the \"operation user_account\" + group boards where this account is a collaborator Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\".
+Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. - If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.

 ### Example